 I'm getting a new laptop.
 A new variant of the ASUS UX32VD Zenbook (model: UX32VD-R4010P) seems to tick all my boxes.
 But I'm good at talking myself into things, so please help me sanity-check my choice.
 Many details inside. [more inside]

 I have a mess of ad-hoc backup systems, none of which “just work”.
 I would like to have a NAS that quietly backs up the cross-platform content I have, and also mirrors it online securely.
 I should probably budget for about 1-2 TB.
 I have no problem doing geeky setup stuff, but the less routine stuff I have to remember, the better.
 System details follow. [more inside]

+I am running Ubuntu 12.04 w/Gnome - I use proXPN for Windows machines, but have never been able to get it to establish a connection w/the Ubuntu laptop I have.
 I'm looking for recommendations for VPNs that work reliably with Linux where set-up is basic enough for a Linux novice to understand.